cstby/hkphil/_pages/publications.md

             path="assets/img/field.jpg"
             class="img-fluid rounded z-depth-1"
             max-height="400px"
             caption= "A field in Furano, Hokkaido.
-You now what they say-- let a thousand flowers bloom :)"
+You know what they say-- let a thousand flowers bloom :)"
             %}
     </div>
 </div>